Pure Thoughts – Philippians 4:8

-The Christian is to think of pure thoughts.
+The Christian is to think of holy things.
 Although sexual purity is included in this word, the meaning should not be limited to only that.
-For example, the Christian should also have pure desires, ambitions and motives (Matthew 5:8).
-He should dwell on that which is lovely, holy and those things that harmonize with Christian ideals of praise and virtue.
+For example, the Christian should also have holy desires, ambitions and motives (Matthew 5:8).
+He should dwell on that which is lovely, clean and those things that harmonize with Christian ideals of praise and virtue.
 Instead of thinking about his problems or worry about his daily needs, he should focus his mind on the God’s care and love.

-To be “pure in heart” does not mean that the believer is absolutely sinless, but it does mean that a person has pure thoughts and virtuous intentions.
+To have a clean heart does not mean that the believer is absolutely sinless, but it does mean that a person has good thinking and virtuous intentions.
 It means, that by the grace of God, he has forsaken his old life, and is moving toward the mark of perfection in Christ Jesus (Philippians 3:13–15).
 He has repented of sins and his life is fully consecrated to God (Romans 6:14–16; 8:14–17).
 And he will meditate on, “The words of the LORD which are pure words, like silver refined in a furnace on the ground, purified seven times” (Psalm 12:6).